 The Company finances the majority of its residential mortgage assets with financing agreements that include securitized debt, repurchase agreements and other forms of collateralized financing.
 Under repurchase agreements, the Company sells assets to a lender and agrees to repurchase the same assets in the future for a price that is higher than the original sale price.
 The difference between the sale price that the Company receives and the repurchase price that the Company pays represents interest paid to the lender.
 Although legally structured as sale and repurchase transactions, the Company accounts for repurchase agreements as secured borrowings.
 Under its repurchase agreements and other forms of collateralized financing, the Company pledges its assets as collateral to secure the borrowing, in an amount which is equal to a specified percentage of the fair value of the pledged collateral, while the Company retains beneficial ownership of the pledged collateral.
-At the maturity of a repurchase financing, unless the repurchase financing is renewed with the same counterparty, the Company is required to repay the loan including any accrued interest and concurrently receives back its pledged collateral from the lender.
-With the consent of the lender, the Company may renew a repurchase financing at the then prevailing financing terms.
-Margin calls, whereby a lender requires that the Company pledge additional assets or cash as collateral to secure borrowings under its repurchase financing with such lender, are routinely experienced by the Company when the value of the company also may make margin calls on counterparties when collateral values increase.
+At the maturity of a repurchase financing, unless the repurchase financing is renewed with the same counterparty, the Company may repeat to repay the loan including any accrued interest and concurrently receives back its pledged collateral from the lender.
+With the consent of the lender, the Company may repurchase financing at the then prevailing financing terms.
+Margin calls, whereby a lender requires that the Company pledge additional assets or cash as collateral to secure borrowings under its repurchase financing with such lender, are routinely experienced by the Company when the value of the assets pledged as collateral declines as a result of principal amortization and prepayments or due to changes in market interest rates, spreads or other market conditions.
+The Company also may make margin calls on counterparties when collateral values increase.